TrinaDutta95/Logic_Reasoning_with_LLM/README.md

 We are using [Prover9](https://www.cs.unm.edu/~mccune/prover9/) extension from NLTK.
 For more details on installation [check here](https://www.nltk.org/howto/inference.html).

 ## Prerequisites and Installation
 You will need Python installed.
+### Prover9 installation
 Prover9 works only on Linux and mac os x right now.
 So, for those devices follow these steps to install Prover9
 - Download [Prover9](https://www.cs.unm.edu/~mccune/prover9/download/)
 - Run the following commands
 ```bash